Andik Rendika Rama

-Andik Rendika Rama (born 16 March 1993) is an Indonesian professional footballer who plays as a left-back for Liga 2 club Persekat Tegal.
+Andik Rendika Rama (born 16 March 1993) is an Indonesian professional footballer who plays as a left-back for Championship club PSPS Pekanbaru.

 Club career

 Early career

 When 16 years old, Andik already far apart the family, he joined to the Persebaya Surabaya U21 in 2009–10 Indonesia Super League U-21.
 Shown impressive in Persebaya U-21, Andik moved to Deltras Sidoarjo U21 in 2012 until 2014. and in 2015, Andik moved to Persela Lamongan and eventually joined to Persija Jakarta.

 Persija Jakarta

 He was signed for Persija Jakarta to play in Indonesia Soccer Championship A in 2016.
 Andik made his First debut with Persija Jakarta against Persipura Jayapura in the first week of the 2016 Indonesia Soccer Championship A.

 Madura United

 In 2017, Andik joined to Madura United family factors made it had to take this decision, because his grandma was sick.
 He made his league debut on 16 April 2017 in a match against Bali United at the Gelora Ratu Pamelingan Stadium, Pamekasan.